pratham1500/GatoRest-Inn/README.md

 No experience with Golang, Angular, or Typescript.

 Prateek Sharma:
-Experienced in Python, Machine learning, Data Science, C++ Moderate experience in C, Java, SQLite,
+Experienced in Python, C++, Machine learning, Data Science.
+Moderate experience in C, Java, SQLite.
-Some experience in Android app development using Android studio No experience with Golang, Angular, or Typescript.
+Some experience in Android app development using Android studio.
+No experience with Golang, Angular, or Typescript.

 Pratham Agarwal: